Dodgers vs. Red Sox: Betting Trends, Records ATS, Home/Road Splits

 Dodgers Recent Betting Performance

-- The Dodgers have played as the favorite in 10 of their past 10 games and have won eight of those contests.
+- The Dodgers have played as the favorite in 10 of their past 10 games and have gone 7-3 in those contests.

 Dodgers Betting Records & Stats

-- Los Angeles has a record of 54-31 when playing as moneyline favorites with odds of -135 or shorter (63.5% winning percentage).
+- Los Angeles has a 60-38 record (winning 61.2% of its games) when it has played as moneyline favorites of -120 or shorter.

-- Based on this contest's moneyline, the Dodgers' implied win probability is 57.4%.
+- The implied moneyline probablility for this matchup gives the Dodgers a 54.5% chance to win.

-- Los Angeles has played in 126 games with over/under set, and have combined with opponents to go over the total 71 times (71-48-7).
+- Los Angeles has played in 127 games with a set over/under, and have combined with its opponents to go over the total 72 times (72-48-7).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!